v0.150.0

 expired_items = CachedItem.query.expired()

-active_items = CachedItem.query.unexpired()
+unexpired_items = CachedItem.query.unexpired()

-# Get items with no expiration (cached forever)
+# Items with no expiration (cached forever)

 forever_items = CachedItem.query.forever()